How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 1

-To add an extra HDD to the Windows 7 VM installed on the SATA disk, when the virtual machine is turned off, click on any device in the Devices area and then click the Add button in the window that displays the hardware.
+Let’s add an extra HDD to the Windows 7 VM installed on the SATA disk.
+To do this, click on any device in the Devices area while the virtual machine is off.
+Then, click the Add button in the window that displays the hardware.

 Add Hardware Wizard